top of page

 Palliative care is available to patients at any stage of a serious illness, whereas hospice care is typically reserved for patients who are nearing the end of life, usually when curative treatments are no longer pursued.
 Palliative care can be provided in conjunction with curative treatments, while hospice care focuses exclusively on comfort care without curative intent.

-Anyone diagnosed with a serious illness like cancer can benefit from palliative care.
-It is especially beneficial for patients experiencing significant symptoms, pain, or distress.
-Palliative care supports patients at any stage of their illness and can significantly improve their quality of life.
+Palliative care is designed for anyone with a serious illness like cancer, especially those facing symptoms, pain, or distress.
+It supports patients at any stage of their illness, enhancing their quality of life.

 Is palliative care only for terminally ill patients?